p2panda/p2panda/p2panda-encryption/README.md

 We're currently working on a high-level, easy to use, integration layer which combines `p2panda-auth` and `p2panda-encryption` into a feature-complete and tested solution with authenticated roles and group management, nested groups, multi-device support, atomic transactions, message ordering and validation.

-### Robustness in decentralized systems
+### Robustness in decentralised systems

-`p2panda-encryption` has been specifically designed to be robust when used in decentralized systems.
+`p2panda-encryption` has been specifically designed to be robust when used in decentralised systems.
 It accounts for use in scenarios without guaranteed connectivity between members of the group and corner cases where group changes (adding, removing members etc.) take place concurrently.
 No centralised server is required for coordination of the group.

 The code in this crate is expressed as [pure functions](https://en.wikipedia.org/wiki/Pure_function) where state is passed around until it gets finally "committed" into a persistance layer inside an atomic transaction.
 This allows fault-resiliant writes to any database and makes applications robust to not corrupt their state on crashes.